 Writing Through Fences is a group of people who create – write or make art.
-Most of the members are or have been incarcerated within Australia’s immigration detention regime.
-A small group of non-refugee artists and writers resident in these lands are involved in collaborative, amplification and supportive roles.
+Most of the members are, or have been, incarcerated in Australia’s immigration detention regime.
+A small group of non-refugee artists and writers resident in the stolen lands called Australia, are involved in collaborative, amplification and resourcing roles.

 Writing Through Fences remembers that we are working, living, and imprisoned within the long colonial practices of division of country, of displacement and incarceration that is characteristic of Australia’s ongoing racist history.
 We remember that sovereignty has never been ceded.
 We remember this continent always was, always will be, Aboriginal land.